dalequark/daleonai/_drafts/make-language-work-for-you-with-semantic-ml.md

     I play a board game.
     I do some coding.

-You'll have to use your imagination here and think of these "actions" that a potential character (a chatbot or an actor in a video game, for example) might take.
+You'll have to use your imagination here and think of these "actions" that a potential character (e.g. a chatbot or an actor in a video game) might take.

-Once you've applied and been given access to Semantic Reactor, you'll be able to enable it by clicking on "Add-ons -> Semantic Reactor -> Start".
+Once you've applied for and been given access to Semantic Reactor, you'll be able to enable it by clicking on "Add-ons -> Semantic Reactor -> Start".

 ![A screenshot of starting Semantic Reactor](/images/screen-shot-2020-08-04-at-11-59-23-am.png "Enable Semantic Reactor in a spreadsheet")